Advertisement – Cooperation

 Travel tip: bank

 Over the years I have spent a lot of money on fees when paying with my checking account abroad.
 But those days are finally over.
-I recently opened a new account at the HypoVereinsbank.
-This premium bank offers the HVB ExklusivKonto which incorporates many benefits to their customers.
+I recently opened a new account.
+This premium bank offers an account which incorporates many benefits to their customers.
 Which is especially useful for me as a frequent traveler who spends a lot of time in foreign countries.
 Besides giving me the services of traditional a checking account, it includes a MasterCard Gold free of charge.

 36 hours layover guide of Sevilla